-By thinking about this, you’ll be able to better understand the approach to take with your children.
-Tell them about your fears, trials and tribulations, and show them that everyone goes through it.
+Also, by meditating on the previously stated questions, you’ll be able to better understand the approach to take with your children.
+Tell them about your fears, trials and tribulations, and show them that everyone goes through rough situations.
 Remind them of your successes, how you got through certain things, what you found, and how it can take some time.

 When helping your child with their career choices, make sure you don't make these mistakes.

-A parent is neither a coach nor a career counsellor, but that doesn't mean they can't play some of the roles that a career coach would.
+A parent is neither an academic advisor nor a career counsellor, but that doesn't mean they can't play some of the roles that a career coach would play.
+How's that?

 So are you ready to help your child through educational guidance?

-Face-to-face tutorials are between you and your tutor.
-As the only student in the class, they’ll benefit from tailored sessions and your tutor's undivided attention.
-While these are often the most costly type of private tutorial, they're also the most cost-effective thanks to how much time the tutor can spend focusing on them.
+Firstly, face-to-face tutorials are between you and your tutor.
+As the only student in the class, you'll benefit from tailored sessions and your tutor's undivided attention.
+While these are often the most costly type of private tutorial, they're also the most cost-effective thanks to how much time you spend with the tutor.

-Online tutorials are similar to face-to-face tutorials in terms of the tutor-student ratio but your tutor won't be in the room with them.
-While not ideal for hands-on subjects, online tutorials are great for academic subjects and they're often cheaper than the face-to-face tutorials since the tutor doesn't need to factor travel costs into their rates.
+Secondly, online tutorials are similar to face-to-face tutorials but your tutor won't be in the room with you.
+While not ideal for those who are more hands-on, online tutorials are great for academic subjects and they're often cheaper than the face-to-face tutorials since the tutor doesn't charge the pupil any travel costs.

 Finally, group tutorials are when they're taught alongside other students in a group.
-With several students footing the bill, these tutorials often work out cheaper per student per hour.
-Unfortunately, this all means that they can’t tailor their sessions to them personally as they'll need to take the other students' needs, strengths and weaknesses, and goals into account when planning their lessons.
+With several students sharing the overall costs, these tutorials often work out cheaper per student per hour.
+Unfortunately, this means that the personal development tutor cannot tailor their sessions to each pupil personally as they'll need to take the other students' needs, strengths, weaknesses, and goals into account when planning their lessons.